sower-j/Cyber-Homework/02-Assessing_Security_Culture/Sowers-02-Assessing_Security_Culture.md

     c.
 Malware attacks are also a major threat when devices are connected to networks outside of the company's network.

-2. Prefered employee behavior for each of the above scenarios would be :
+2. Preferred employee behavior for each of the above scenarios would be :

     d.
 If employees must access or retrieve work information while using personal devices it would be preferred that they use SSH, or a VPN to connect to the network and SFTP to retrieve said information.